hesiqi2000/zynq-lab/lab3.md

 1. In the Block Diagram, Right click and select the Add IP option.
 Search for _BRAM_ and add one instance of the **AXI BRAM Controller**
 2. Run Connection Automation on **axi_bram_ctrl_0/S_AXI** and click OK when prompted to connect it to the M_AXI_GP0 Master.
-3. Double click on the block to customize it and change the number of BRAM interfaces to 1 and click OK.
+3. Double click on the block to customize it and change the **number of BRAM interfaces** to 1 and click OK.
 Notice that the AXI Protocol being used is **AXI4** instead of AXI4Lite since BRAM can provide higher bandwidth and the controller can support burst transactions.
 4. Click on **Run Connection Automation** to add and connect a Block Memory Generator by selecting **axi_bram_ctrl_0/BRAM_PORTA** and click OK (This could be added manually)
-5. Validate the design to ensure there are no errors (F6), and click the regenerate button to redraw the diagram.
+5. Validate the design (**F6**) to ensure there are no errors , and click the regenerate button to redraw the diagram.
 The design should look similar to the figure below.

   <p align="center">